if-itb/if4050-2015-ServiceAdapter/README.md

 2. Work on your fork --> commit --> push [as many as you want]
 3. [When you are done OR the deadline] create pull request

-Each participnats should indicate clearly the following data:
+Each participants should indicate clearly the following data:
  * NIM      = 13512084
  * Name     = Choirunnisa Fatima
  * GithubID = ichakid